 How to Buy Kettle & Fire Bone Broth

-They offer FREE shipping if you buy 6+ cartons and a 30-day money-back guarantee.
+They offer FREE shipping if you buy 6+ cartons (for the contiguous US area) and a 30-day money-back guarantee.
 Plus, their bone broth has a 2-year shelf life, so you can stock up!

 Note that you can drink bone broth as-is or you can use it in recipes.
 You get a free eBook containing a variety of bone broth recipes when you purchase from Kettle & Fire.